-A separate environmental water release from the Goulburn River system in Victoria commenced in late June.
-Flows of good quality water from this event have reached the South Australian border and will assist in freshening the quality of flow to South Australia.
-Water from the Darling River trial that has been stored in Lake Victoria is now being released to coincide with the timing of the Goulburn River environmental water to further improve dilution.
-This has resulted in an increase to flows and a pulse which will remain steady at approximately 12-14 GL/day until late July at the South Australian border.
-Flows will then begin to recede from late July to early August down to approximately 5-6 GL/day.
+A separate environmental water release from the Goulburn River system in Victoria commenced in late June and is now complete.
+Flows of good quality water from this event have passed the South Australian border and will assist in freshening the quality of flow in South Australia.
+Water from the Darling River trial that has been stored in Lake Victoria has been released to coincide with the timing of the Goulburn River environmental water to further improve dilution.
+Flow at the SA border has now receded after this event and will remain relatively stable at around 4-6 GL/day throughout August.